Ekan5h/TextSegmentation/README.md

 Assumptions
  * The image has a dark background below the paper
  * The writing is darker than the paper.
+ * Even lighting (Since global thresholding is used)
  * The image is 1:1 aspect ratio

 Proof of concept python notebook can be found in html format [here](https://ekan5h.github.io/TextSegmentation/)